MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`registryUserName`** - **Registry User Name**<br>
 `string`.
 Optional.
 Use when `configureDockerSettings = true && registryCredentials = UsernamePassword`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Username for the Docker registry.
+The username for the Docker registry.
 <!-- :::editable-content-end::: -->
 <br>